AntonAzer/ML_Interview_Questions/README.md

 **Also I recommend this [Arabic Playlist](https://www.youtube.com/playlist?list=PLPt2dINI2MIYdFB4H9bTmen9H6sbSzz2_)**

+**It almost has same content of "AI in Practice: Machine Learning and Neural Networks" Course from "HP" but in Arabic**

 ---------------

 Note that you need to download the labs files to be manage to run it (on VS Code as example).